By Dr. Lara Fielding

 Go Beyond Adulting to Become an Emotional Grown-Up

 Whether you’re graduating from college, starting a career, trying to gain financial independence, or creating meaningful relationships—entering into the world of grownups can be more than a little overwhelming.
-And while there are plenty of fun books for young adults offering advice on how to fix a leaky faucet or find the right apartment, none really delve into the deeply emotional aspects of growing up.
+And while there are plenty of fun books offering you advice on how to fix a leaky faucet or find the right apartment, none really delve into the deeply emotional aspects of growing up.